BretFisher/udemy-docker-mastery/compose-assignment-2/README.md

 # Assignment: Compose For On-The-Fly Image Building and Multi-Container Testing

 Goal: This time imagine you're just wanting to learn Drupal's admin and GUI, or maybe you're a software tester and you need to test a new theme for Drupal.
-When configured properly, this will let you build a custom image and start everything with `docker compose up` including storing important db and config data in volumes so the site will remember your changes across Compose restarts.
+When configured properly, this will let you build a custom image and start everything with `docker-compose up` including storing important db and config data in volumes so the site will remember your changes across Compose restarts.

 - Use the compose file you created in the last assignment (drupal and postgres) as a starting point.
 - Let's pin image version from Docker Hub this time.
 It's always a good idea to do that so a new major version doesn't surprise you.